Speaker | NYS Department of Environmental Conservation

 Kristine Ellsworth is an Assistant Environmental Engineer for the NYS Department of Environmental Conversation Organics Reduction & Recycling section where she provides regulatory guidance and technical assistance on composting facilities, implements the NYS Food Donation & Food Scraps Recycling law and develops funding programs for organics related projects.
 Kristine has presented on numerous webinars and at NYS based conferences including the Federation Conference, NYSAR3 Annual Recycling Conference and the NYS Organics Summit.

-Session Code: B1
+Session Code: 1B

-Track: Policy
+Track: Business

-Session Time: 8:15 to 9:45 AM
+Session Time: Wednesday, February 7, 8:15 – 9:45 AM